I teach the Geometric Modelling course where we build interesting 3D models.

 - Mr Mark Sullivan, MB BS, MD, FRCS, Clinical Directorate Lead, Urology

-- 2013-2018 Varduhi Yeghiazaryan, DPhil candidate, Parallel Front Propagation in Medical Image Segmentation
+- 2013-2018 Varduhi Yeghiazaryan, DPhil, Parallel Front Propagation in Medical Image Segmentation

 - 2006-2011 Stuart Golodetz, DPhil, Zipping and unzipping: the use of image partition forests in the analysis of abdominal CT scans